Probabilistic deconstruction of a theory of gravity, Part II: curved space

 Now, an important question which subsequently arises, is in which cases and how contact can be made with joint probability distributions which are positive, starting from a quantum stochastic process.
+This question is similar in nature to asking how contact can be made with chaos starting from a quantum system \cite{LaOv69, Kit.KITP.1,Kit.KITP, ShSt13}.
+Recall chaos is a dynamical phenomenon that could be intrinsically defined only for classical systems; exponential divergence of trajectories in phase space is a concept that only makes sense in the context of a continuum phase space that is infinite.
+In trying to make contact with this notion starting from quantum systems, it was found to be useful to examine a certain class of dynamical quantum correlators, out-of-time-order correlators (OTOC's), and to take the semi-classical limit \cite{LaOv69, Kit.KITP.1}.

-This question is similar in nature to that of how contact can be made with chaos, a dynamical phenomenon intrinsically defined for classical systems, starting from a quantum system \cite{LaOv69, Kit.KITP.1,Kit.KITP, ShSt13}.
-Here, the classical dynamical phenomenon we are attempting to make contact with is that of a stochastic process with joint probability distributions.
-We propose the following answer: if possible values of the observable of a quantum stochastic process are sufficiently dense in its target space so that we may consider continuum joint quantum distributions $q_{T_n, \dotsc, T_1}(d x_n, \dotsc,d x_1)$ which are invariant over infinitesimal volumes, and if there exists a semi-classical limit of the joint quantum distributions, we can identify \textit{effective} joint probability distributions $p_{T_n, \dotsc, T_1}(d x_n, \dotsc,d x_1)$ in the strict classical limit, via leading saddle-point evaluations of total integrals of joint quantum distributions over target space:
+In our case, we also have an intrinsically classical dynamical phenomenon we would like to make contact with in quantum systems: a stochastic process with positive joint probability distributions.
+The joint quantum distributions we have defined in \eqref{EVPPab} and below are analogous to OTOC's in that they are dynamical quantum correlators which will be useful in this regard.
+In similar spirit to the case of chaos, we propose that positive joint probability distributions may be extracted from the semi-classical limit of joint quantum distributions, as follows.
+If possible values of the observable of a quantum stochastic process are sufficiently dense in its target space so that we may consider continuum joint quantum distributions $q_{T_n, \dotsc, T_1}(d x_n, \dotsc,d x_1)$ which are invariant over infinitesimal volumes, and if there exists a semi-classical limit of the joint quantum distributions, we can identify \textit{effective} joint probability distributions $p_{T_n, \dotsc, T_1}(d x_n, \dotsc,d x_1)$ in the strict classical limit, via leading saddle-point evaluations of total integrals of joint quantum distributions over target space: